 Once you’ve been accepted for a position, don’t forget to apply your passion and interest.
 Besides gaining work experience, your manager could be a reference for your next job.
 Be a good worker, do the job diligently, learn from and have a good relationship with your manager.

-I participated in this program last year and it really helped me to get a sense of full-time work, more skills I needed in the future, and a reference or network who provides feedback for my future career.
+I participated in this program last year and it really helped me to get a sense of full-time work, more skills I needed in the future, and a reference or network that provides feedback for my future career.
 As I feel satisfied with the program, I would like you all to also experience this beneficial opportunity for your future career.
 Good luck with your job search!

 If you have any additional questions, email University Works.